Oluwatobiloba-The-Analyst/heart-failure-data-analysis/README.md

 ### 1. Patient Demographics
 - **Gender:** ~65% of patients were male, indicating a higher prevalence of heart failure in men.
 - **Age:** The most commonly affected age group was 60 years.
-  - Average age of deceased: 65 years
+  - Average age of deceased Patients: 65 years
   - Average age of survivors: 59 years
  This suggest that younger patients (below 60) had better survival outcomes, making **age** a significant risk factor.